Can you buy diuretics over the counter?

-Over The Counter Diuretics (Water Pills): What Are Your Options?
+Over-the-Counter Diuretics (Water Pills): What Are Your Options?

+The excess water in your body may be causing you to feel bloated.
 You may be able to lose water weight by taking over-the-counter diuretic pills.
 Water pills, also known as diuretics, are often used to lose water weight.
 The medicines can also be prescribed to treat conditions such as hypertension (high blood pressure), oedema, heart failure, and hyperkalemia (high potassium).

 This article discusses which over-the-counter diuretics are best, how water pills work, and whether you can buy diuretics over the counter.